Garden State Parkway: 1960s

 On March 8, 1965, a project began to improve the segment between the Cape May Toll Plaza and exit 30.
 It involved a major reconstruction of exit 29, replacing the at-grade intersection with a new grade-separated northbound exit and southbound entrance.
 Exit 30 also had its northbound entrance and southbound exit closed and a toll plaza constructed.
-Additionally, the Great Egg Toll Plaza was replaced by a new, wider plaza north of the old one, and the Cape May toll plazas had two extra collection lanes constructed.
+Additionally, the Great Egg Toll Plaza was replaced by a new, wider plaza north of the old one, and the Cape May plaza had two extra collection lanes constructed.
 While initially planned for competition by July 1, competition was delayed to July 15.